 - Planning the number of sales resources required to reach targeted revenue, as well as

 Total on-target compensation is the sum of a sales person’s fixed plus variable compensation when they hit their quota target.
-If a sales person earns a fixed salary of $120,000 plus $80,000 variable upon closing 100% of their target quota amount, then total on-target comp is $200,000.
+If a salesperson earns a fixed salary of $120,000 plus $80,000 variable upon closing 100% of their target quota amount, then the total on-target comp is $200,000.
 If their quota is $1 million in ARR, then their quota multiple is 5X on-target compensation.